MichaelSzer/fresh-project/README.md

 ## Copyright

-Everyone has the legal to use this repository and the code in the way the like and we will never in a future reclaim anything from it.
+Everyone, and everything that is alive including ALIENS, has the legal to use this repository and the code if he or she or it wants to.